Learn the skills to the exploit the capabilities of the internet

-A levels: BCC (104 UCAS Tariff points) including Computing or evidence of Programming
+A levels: BCC (104 UCAS Tariff points) including Computer Science

 International Baccalaureate (IB) Diploma: 28 points including Computer Sciences

-SQA HNC / BTEC Level 4 HNC: Computing or Multimedia or Information Systems or Internetworking or other relevant discipline (for SQA HNCs, all with Grade A in the Graded Unit)
+SQA HNC / BTEC Level 4 HNC: Computing or Multimedia or Information Systems or Internetworking or other relevant discipline (for SQA HNCs, with Grade A in the Graded Unit)

-SQA HND / BTEC Level 5 HND: Computing or Multimedia or Information Systems or Internetworking or Computing: Software Development or Computing: Technical Support or Web Development & Interactive Media or Interactive Media or related discipline (for SQA HNDs, all with Grade B in the Graded Unit)
+SQA HND / BTEC Level 5 HND: Computing or Multimedia or Information Systems or Internetworking or Computing: Software Development or Computing: Technical Support or Web Development or Web Development & Interactive Media or Interactive Media or related discipline (for SQA HNDs, all with Grade B in the Graded Unit)

 English Language Requirements